This NEW home bakery is serving up Puerto Rican pastries and Persian-style hummus

 Moonfire Kitchen

-Location: PureLoveJuice Market from 10 a.m. to 2 p.m. on Saturday, March 25 at 1980 E. River Road; the Nosh Market from 11 a.m. to 3 p.m. on Saturday, April 1 at 4695 N. Oracle Road; and St. Philip's Plaza Market on weekends after the Nosh Market.
+Location: Nosh Market from 11 a.m. to 3 p.m. on Saturday, April 1 at 4695 N. Oracle Road; and St. Philip's Plaza Market on weekends after the Nosh Market.

 How to order: You can place orders online by Wednesday at midnight for weekend pick-up or delivery.